 Whitespace Processing in XAML

-Extensible Application Markup Language (XAML) has language rules that state how significant whitespace must be processed by a Extensible Application Markup Language (XAML) reader implementation.
-This topic documents these language rules, as well as additional whitespace handling defined by the Windows Presentation Foundation (WPF) implementatation of the XAML reader, and the XAML writer for serialization.
+The language rules for XAML state that significant whitespace must be processed by a XAML processor implementation.
+This topic documents these XAML language rules.
+It also documents additional whitespace handling that is defined by the Windows Presentation Foundation (WPF) implementation of the XAML processor and the XAML writer for serialization.

 Consistent with XML, whitespace characters in XAML are space, linefeed, and tab.
 These correspond to the Unicode values 0020, 000A, and 0009 respectively.

-By default the following whitespace normalization occurs when a XAML reader processes a XAML file:
+By default the following whitespace normalization occurs when a XAML processor processes a XAML file:

 All whitespace characters (space, linefeed, tab) are converted into spaces.